Frequently Asked Questions

 There is not a fee to enter the Capitol Visitor Center or to take a tour of the Capitol.

 Yes, the only way to see the historic Capitol is on a tour.

 Tours last about an hour and include the Rotunda, National Statuary Hall, and the Crypt.

 You can book a tour of the Capitol online or through your member of Congress or senators.
 Please go to our Book a Tour page for details.

-All tours of the U.S. Capitol are given in English.
+Tours in Mandarin and Spanish are offered at 8:40 a.m. by prior reservation.
+Please view the Foreign Language Tours page for more information.
+All other Capitol Visitor Center tours are offered in English.
 Non-English-speaking visitors may request a tour follow-along brochure, which provides translations of the historical information being shared by the guide.
 These brochures may be requested at the Information Desks and are available in the following languages: አማርኛ Amharic, اللغة العربية Arabic, 中文 Chinese, FRANÇAIS French, DEUTSCH German, हिन्द Hindi, ITALIANO Italian, 日本語 Japanese, 한글 Korean, PORTUGUÊS Portuguese, РУССКИЙ Russian, ESPAÑOL Spanish, TIẾNG VIỆT Vietnamese.

 There are no storage facilities at the Visitor Center.